Common Causes of Motorcycle Accidents in NC

-If you were injured or lost a loved one in a motorcycle accident, you should contact a Charlotte motorcycle accident lawyer at Randall & Stump, PLLC, as soon as possible.
+If you were injured or lost a loved one in a motorcycle accident, you should contact a Charlotte motorcycle accident lawyer at Randall & Stump, Criminal Defense Attorneys, as soon as possible.
 By hiring a lawyer following your accident, you have a professional to focus on your needs while you concentrate on recovering.
 If you lost a relative, you should have time to grieve and be with your family.
 Our Charlotte motorcycle accident attorneys will vigorously investigate what happened to cause the crash, gather evidence, and analyze who is liable.
 If there is evidence that another driver caused the collision through careless or reckless driving, we can use this to fight for compensation through an insurance claim, personal injury lawsuit, or wrongful death lawsuit.

 Proving Fault in a Motorcycle Accident Lawsuit

 If you were injured in a motorcycle accident and are interested in pursuing compensation, you need to speak with a motorcycle injury lawyer.
 To obtain a financial recovery, you must prove that another individual or business is liable.
 This means proving that another person is 100 percent at fault for the crash and your injuries, or in the event that the other person raises contributory negligence as a defense, that they had the last clear chance to avoid or prevent the collision.

 To prove liability, you must establish that the other person caused the accident through their negligence.
 Through an investigation, an experienced lawyer will gather evidence of the other driver’s carelessness or recklessness.
 To prove carelessness, your lawyer will establish that the driver did not behave as a reasonable person should have under the circumstances.
 Recklessness is more egregious conduct.
 It means the other driver acted with a willful disregard for others’ safety.

 To establish fault and liability during an insurance claim or lawsuit, your lawyer may utilize: